-- 9.1 Individuals have a number of rights under DPA18/GDPR.
-These include: - The right to be informed See section 4 Collecting Personal Information - The right to access A person can ask for a copy of personal information held about them (this is known as a Subject Access request SAR); - The right to rectification Personal data can be rectified if it is inaccurate or incomplete - The right to erasure Person can ask for the deletion or removal of personal data where there is no reason for its continued processing - The right to restrict processing Person has the right to block or suppress processing of their personal data - The right of data portability Allows a person to obtain and reuse their personal data for their own purposes - The right to object A person can object to an organisation processing their personal data for direct marketing, on the basis of legitimate interests or for scientific/historical research and statistics - Rights related to automated decision making/profiling A person can ask for human intervention in an automated process - 9.2 If the school receives such a request on any of the above matters they should seek advice from their Data Protection Officer. - 9.3 The School has one calendar month in which to respond to a SAR, provided the applicant has put their request in writing by completing a subject access request form and suitable proof of identification has been supplied.
-An extension of a further 1-2 months will be applied where a request is deemed complex The School co-ordinates the processing of all SAR requests.
+- 9.1 Individuals have a number of rights under the UK DPA/UK GDPR 2018.
+These include: - The right to be informed See section 4 Collecting Personal Information - The right to access A person can ask for a copy of personal information held about them (this is known as a Subject Access request SAR); - The right to rectification Personal data can be rectified if it is inaccurate or incomplete - The right to erasure Person can ask for the deletion or removal of personal data where there is no reason for its continued processing - The right to restrict processing Person has the right to block or suppress processing of their personal data - The right of data portability Allows a person to obtain and reuse their personal data for their own purposes - The right to object A person can object to an organisation processing their personal data for direct marketing, on the basis of legitimate interests or for scientific/historical research and statistics - Rights related to automated decision making/profiling A person can ask for human intervention in an automated process - 9.2 If the school receives such a request on any of the above matters they should seek advice from their Data Protection Officer as soon as the request is received. - 9.3 The school has one calendar month in which to respond to a SAR, provided the applicant has clearly stated the nature of their request preferably by completing a subject access request form and suitable proof of identification has been supplied.
+However the law does allow a SAR to be made verbally.
+An extension of a further 1-2 months will be applied where a request is deemed complex, the requester should be informed of this within one month of the request being received.
+The school and Data Protection Officer co-ordinates the processing of all SAR requests.
 See Appendix 2 for a copy of the SAR form